ikuhamada/state-examples/README.md

 ### Ni
 This example explains how to perform the SCF calculation of a spin polarized system.

+### Fe
+This is yet another example to show how to perform the SCF calculation of a spin polarized bulk system.

 ### Zn
 This example explains how to optimize a crystal structure with two or more lattice parameters.